Punk rock in Australia: 1973–1976

-Punk takes off, 1977–80
+1977–1980

 By 1977, other bands were starting to form in Sydney, under the influence of local and overseas punk acts.
 The early Sydney punk scene centred around the Sydney inner city suburbs, and the Grand Hotel in Haymarket in particular.
 Among the first was the Last Words, from Liverpool in Sydney.
 (They recorded their first single "Animal World/Wondering Why" in 1977.)
 Other Sydney bands in 1977 included the Hellcats (featuring Ron Peno, later lead singer of the Died Pretty), the Psychosurgeons (later known as Lipstick Killers), Johnny Dole & the Scabs and the Thought Criminals (who featured Steven Phillip, later of Do-Re-Mi and John Hoey, who was also later in Died Pretty).

 These bands and other Australian and overseas punk acts were strongly supported by public radio stations, especially 2JJ.
 Punk bands like the Reals (featuring Ollie Olsen) and the Babeez (later known as the News) were also being formed in Melbourne.
-In Brisbane, the Survivors (who showed a 1960s influence), the Leftovers (diverse influences), Razar (contemporary British punk) and the Fun Things (Detroit rock) all followed in the wake of the Saints.
+In Brisbane, the Survivors (who showed a 1960s influence), the Leftovers (diverse influences), Razar and the Fun Things (Detroit rock) all followed in the wake of the Saints.

 After the British punk scene took off in 1977, both the Saints and Radio Birdman moved to the UK.
 This proved to be disastrous for both bands.
 Neither of them fit in with, or were inclined to adjust to aspects of the London scene at the time, such the now-established punk fashion in clothes.
 Radio Birdman were dumped when their record company got into financial difficulty, and soon broke up.
 Later recordings saw the Saints adopt soul, blues and jazz influences, although their most successful single, "This Perfect Day" – which reached number 34 in the UK singles chart – was typical of the band's musical style.
 After another acclaimed single, "Know Your Product", and second and third albums failed to make an impression, EMI dropped the Saints.
 (Kuepper left in 1979 and Bailey began to pursue a more mainstream musical direction.)
 Last Words later followed their predecessors to the UK and also failed to make a strong impression.